andrucuna/ios/README.md

 ios
 ===

-Cool apps for iOS, I will try to include some features for Swift that I'm currently learning - iPhone, iPad
+Cool apps for iOS, I will try to include some features for Swift that I'm currently learning